“It’s not about you, it’s about them.”

 The most successful salesperson knows that if a customer cannot envision himself using a product or service, he won’t make the sale.
 Similarly, in value-based interviewing you need to make sure the hiring manager has a clear vision of how you’re going to solve problems for him.
 This is done both through specific questioning and targeted answers that tell stories about who you are, what you’ve accomplished professionally, and what you will continue to do if hired.

 So, the next time you are preparing for an interview, take a little extra time to practice inserting questions that get the hiring manager candidly discussing his needs and, in turn, customizing your responses.
 This will help you avoid going off on tangents or failing to demonstrate how your background and experience can be a part of the solution.
 Yes, this strategy requires a little bit more thought—but it’ll all be worth it when you land the job.

-Photo of woman interviewing courtesy of PeopleImages/Getty Images.
+Photo of person interviewing courtesy of PeopleImages/Getty Images.

 Jennifer Little-Fleck, for many years, was a writer trapped in a pharmaceutical rep's body.
 She wrote her first book in the third grade (Rainbow Brite meets Michael Jackson), and has added online courses to her preferred outlet.
 She is also the creator of Smart Bold Job Search, which features a Resume QuickStart Course as well as a Resume MasterClass.
 When she's not testing out new headlines on LinkedIn, she can be found making guacamole, sampling bourbon, and binge-watching sci-fi with her husband after the kids go to bed.More from this Author